hollesse/Report-Template/README.md

-# Deutsche Bahn Internship Report Template for DHBW Mannheim Faculty Technology
+# Internship Report Template for DHBW Mannheim Faculty Technology
 This template is in development.
-It's based on [Luca Vazzano's template](https://github.com/LucaVazz/Report-Template) and it's customized for Deutsche Bahn Coorperate Design especially for DB Systel GmbH.
+It's based on [Luca Vazzano's template](https://github.com/LucaVazz/Report-Template) and it's customized for DB (not compatible with Deutsche Bahn Cooperate Design.

 Please use XeLaTeX or LuaLaTex for building.